anna-pa-m/adabmDCA/docs/documentation.md

 Printing output every 1 iterations - parameters every 500

 ```
 In the early stage of the running, the algorithm performs a reweighting of the original sequences and modifies their statistical significance as explained [here](https://www.pnas.org/content/108/49/E1293); the sequence similarity threshold can be set using `-l` input flag.
-Besides, it is also possible to give the set of weigths using the flag `-w`.
+Besides, it is also possible to give the set of weigths in a file using the flag `-w`.
 Then, the algorithm computes the data statistics (one and two-site frequencies) and eventually corrects the empirical moments introducing a pseudo-count (read [here](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.90.012132) for details) whose value is set to `1/Meff` and can be modified using `-d`.
 Finally, the algorithm itervatively updates the parameters `(J,h)` of the Potts model by standard gradient ascent (some adaptive learning strategies are described in `Advanced options/Learning strategies`).
 The model observables are computed from 1000 independent MC chains which, at equilibrium, sample 50 configurations each.
 The number of MC chains and the number of sampled configurations can be modified by `-s` and `-n` respectively. `adabmDCA` allows for an advanced tuning of the sampling, see `Advanced options/Tuning the Markov Chain Monte Carlo`.
 At every step (the frequency can be specified by the `-z` flag)  it writes to the `stdout` an update of the learning, like the following:
 ```